truar/gcp-learning/professional-developer/professional-developer-study-guide.md

     * Eventually consistent operation:
         * Granting access to or revoking access from resources.

 ##### Data volume

 High volume of data are better handled by Cloud BigTable, Cloud Spanner and Cloud Storage.
-If you respect the best practices in term of shema, rowkey definition, indexes... you could create application that supports high volume traffic.
+If you respect the best practices in term of schema, rowkey definition, indexes... you could create application that supports high volume traffic.

 Cloud SQL and Firestore are less usable for high volumes traffic.
-For instance, Firestore supports high reads, but low writes (1s per entity max) and Cloud SQL, well it is Cloud SQL.
+For instance, Firestore supports high reads, but low writes (1s per entity max) and Cloud SQL, well it is basic SQL (MySQL, PostgreSQL, SQLServer)

 ##### Frequency of data access in Cloud Storage

 Cloud storage provided 4 storage classes:
 * Standard Storage: Data are accessed frequently.
 No retention policy by default.
 Very low access fees, Very high storage fees
 * Nearline Storage: Data are accessed on a monthly basis.
 30 days retention.
 Low access fees, High storage fees
-* Coldline Storage: Data are accessed on a trimestrial basis.
+* Coldline Storage: Data are accessed on a quarter basis.
 90 days retention.
 High access fees, low storage fees
 * Archive Storage.
-Data are accessed on a annual bais.
+Data are accessed on an annual basis.
 365 days retention.
 Very high access fees, very low storage fees

 #### Google-recommended practices and documentation